 Three years of filming, eighteen months of editing and digital mapping, software innovation, the work of several Canadian companies, an online platform to extend public engagement, the support of civic leaders and the good will of a neighbourhood.
 All that – and UNINTERRUPTED launched in the summer of 2017 as part of the Canada 150+ celebrations.

-In the three months since, crowds totalling about 30,000 have come under the Cambie Bridge to swim with the salmon.
+In the three month run that followed, crowds totalling 30,000 (on average close to 500, 5 nights a week) came under the Cambie Bridge to swim with the salmon.

 At the launch, leaders from the Musqueam, Squamish and Tsleil-Waututh Nations welcomed the visiting Little Shuswap Lake Indian Band of the Secwepemc Nation – all First Nations on whose traditional territories Uninterrupted was filmed or projected.
 They came to share their honour songs – and a special salmon ceremony.